Bathysphaera: Status of existence

 None of the five new fish described by Beebe were confirmed to exist, except by his colleague Otis Barton, who descended with him in the submersible.
+It is widely speculated that some of the fish species he stated to have discovered on his travels, the pallid sailfin and five-lined constellation fish, are misidentifications of squids and comb jellies respectively.

 At the time, the largest dragonfish commonly attained lengths of 40 centimetres, a fact that Beebe acknowledges.
 He refers to the giant dragonfish as being "related to the scaleless black dragonfish (Melanostomias bartonbeani)".

 Currently, the largest known dragonfish species is the obese dragonfish.
 It attains a maximum length of 55 centimetres, less than a third of the length of the fish Beebe saw.